 First Stone has 3 main projects — Resistance, Still Motion and Common Sense — which were internationally presented in Venice, Milan, Weil am Rhein, São Paulo and London.
 The programme was also complemented by a documentary about the fruition of the project and the creation of 3 Apps for mobile digital platforms.

 This project focuses on the powerful resistance of certain Portuguese stones.
 Using this characteristic as a differentiating factor, several architects were invited to develop projects that explore the physical and mechanical characteristics of Portuguese stones, along with their unique beauty and colorations.

-Resistance is divided into two phases.
-The second phase continues the initial research, introducing a set of new types of stone, increasing the approaches and possibilities of the results.
-Concerning the initial projects, this phase marks the consolidation of ideas, where original concepts are now completely developed by the 5 architects invited for the first phase.
-A new group of 5 architects will be added to take on new research, designing and producing new projects that will enrich the exploration of new uses for Portuguese stone.
+Resistance is divided into two phases, where the second phase continues the initial research undergone in the first, introducing a set of new types of stone and increasing the approaches and possibilities of the results.
+This phase also marks the consolidation of ideas, where original concepts are now completely developed by the 5 architects invited for the first phase.
+A new group of 5 architects is added to take on new research, designing and producing new projects that enrich the exploration of new uses for Portuguese stone.

-The first phase of Resistance is presented in Venice, during the 15th International Architecture Exhibition of the Venice Biennale, and the second presentation will take place during Art Basel 2017, showing the results of the second phase of development.
+The first phase of Resistance was presented in Venice, during the 15th International Architecture Exhibition of the Venice Biennale, and the second presentation took place in Weil am Rhein during Art Basel 2017, showing the results of both phases of development.

 This project brings together several protagonists from the field of graphic design, exploring the potential and diversity of Portuguese stone, focussing especially on its more visual characteristics of colour and texture.

-The designers will create drawings that will then be produced in stone using inlaying techniques and exploring the textures and chromatic palette of the selected stones through their transparencies and possible finishings.
+The designers create drawings that are then produced in stone using inlaying techniques and exploring the textures and chromatic palette of the selected stones through their transparencies and possible finishing.